nikodunk/electrade-2-insurance-static/_posts/2017-09-17-what-will-it-run.markdown

 :---:|:---:|:---:|:---:|:---:|:---:|:---:

 Note that all components above run on DC, so it's technically feasible to make just the cheaper DC-only system from the <a href="/parts.html">parts page</a>.

+High-power components that have no low-power replacement yet:
+* Water heating - No alternatives yet if we want hot showers, unfortunately.
+* Cooking – Electric stove -> Gas stove - no low-power electric alternatives yet.
+* Dishwasher - Wash dishes by hand. sorry y’all.
+* Washer/dryer - Hand wash and hang dry feasible?

 What if we're not constrained to just 420Wh off a single system?
 That'd be 840Wh or 1260Wh from 2 or 3 systems respectively.
 How many systems would we need to run <i>all</i> of the devices above?